Role

 Grit McCreath

-In addition to her commitment to community service and the University of Saskatchewan, Chancellor Grit McCreath has been an educator, teacher-librarian, and high school administrator - for over 30 years in Saskatchewan, Alberta and Ontario.
+In addition to her commitment to community service and the University of Saskatchewan, our 16th Chancellor, Grit McCreath has been an educator, teacher-librarian, and high school administrator for over 30 years in Saskatchewan, Alberta, and Ontario.
 She has taught all grades from kindergarten through Grade 12 in both public and private schools.

 She co-wrote the best-selling book Waskesiu and its Neighbours: A Casual Illustrated History in 2008.

-Chancellor McCreath served on the RESOLVE Campaign Cabinet, raising $74 million for affordable housing in Calgary.
+Chancellor McCreath served on the RESOLVE Campaign Cabinet, raising over $100 million for affordable housing in Calgary.
 The template for this campaign was shared with both the cities of Saskatoon and Regina.
-She currently sits on the Board of the Whyte Foundation of the Canadian Rockies, Banff.
-Other former Board appointments include the Waskesiu Foundation, YWCA Calgary (President), Famous Five Foundation, Junior Achievement, St. Albert Public Library.
+Former Board appointments include the Waskesiu Foundation, YWCA Calgary (President), Famous Five Foundation, Junior Achievement, St. Albert Public Library, Whyte Foundation of the Canadian Rockies, Banff, and Research Ethics, Calgary.

-Chancellor Grit McCreath was also most recently named a recipient of the Saskatchewan Order of Merit, and recently received the Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan), awarded to Saskatchewan residents for their contributions to the province or country.
+In 2019 Chancellor Grit McCreath was named a recipient of the Saskatchewan Order of Merit and recently received the Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan).

-Grit and her husband Scott have teamed together on many projects including the Indigenous Scholarship at the Edwards School of Business and the new Active Learning Classroom in the College of Education.
+Grit and her husband Scott have teamed together on many projects including the Indigenous Scholarship at the Edwards School of Business, and the new Active Learning Classroom in the College of Education and they continue to fund numerous initiatives for their Alma Mater.
+They serve on the current Campaign Cabinet raising $500 million for USask.
 She and Scott have two sons, Andy and James, along with their spouses, Camille and Amber, and four delightful grandsons, "the icing on the cake".

 Reports